Hich69/sidr/README.md

 # sidr

-This package show you how usefull is R langage.
+This package shows you how usefull is R langage.
 This is a toolbox for statistical analysis.
+This allows to do some descriptive statistiscs, ROC analysis.